 It is not possible to simultaneously minimize both the distance and waiting time from cab location to pickup location unless they are the same.
 So the best option is to minimize either one of them while keeping an upper bound on the other or both.
-This makes more sense since anyways we want to limit the waiting time as well as the distance.
+This makes more sense since anyways we want to limit the waiting time as well as the distance for each individual passenger.

 For the rest of the post will assume that we are minimizing the total waiting time by constraining the maximum search radius to 1.5 km from the passenger.

 Thus we need to track the following metrics :

 - List of passenger ids who is trying to book a cab (but not allocated a cab).

 - Pickup and Drop locations (GPS coordinates) of the above passenger ids.

 - Average ratings given to the above passenger ids.

 - List of cab ids that are currently available to be booked and a list of cab ids that is likely to complete its existing trip in the next 5 minutes.

 - Average ratings of drivers for the above cab ids.

 - Distance along the shortest route from cab location to passenger location.